arthur326/ARMS/README.md

 other transmissions, especially at night while sleeping.
 The alert channel should be tone-guarded using CTCSS or DCS so that only transmissions from ARMS will come through.

-For more details, please see documentation folder.
+For more details, please see the additional documentation folder.

 The system was designed by Steve Fletcher and developed by Arthur Drobot.

 ## Installation
-See INSTALLATION.md
+See INSTALLATION.md.

 ## Acknowledgements
 Arthur wishes to thank Steve Fletcher for designing ARMS and giving me the opportunity to work on it.
 In addition, Arthur thanks Daniel Fedorin [(@DanilaFe)](https://github.com/DanilaFe) for being available for general advice on